-For calibrated continuum science data generated by MIRO Pipeline software Version 2.0, gain as a function of time is calculated in a two-step process.
+For calibrated continuum science data generated by MIRO Pipeline software Version 2.0 (used in generating Level 3 and 4 Version 2.0 products in the PSA/PDS), gain as a function of time is calculated in a two-step process.
 First, the instantaneous gains are box-car smoothed: at the time of a calibration, 16 instantaneous gains before and 16 after are averaged with the instantaneous gain at that time.
 This results in an averaged-gain at the time of each calibration cycle.
 Second, for the start time of each continuum science packet, a least-squares quadratic fit is made to the 16 box-car-smoothed gains nearest the start time (nominally 8 before and 8 after) to determine a gain versus time curve, and that gain curve is used in the calibration equation.
 A single gain value is used for all continuum science values in a packet.
 A similar process is used to determine the intercept as a function of time, except that 1) The instantaneous intercepts are not box-car smoothed, 2) The box-car smoothed gain values are used in Eq.
 3 to generate a new instantaneous intercept, and 3) A linear fit to the 4 nearest instantaneous intercepts is used (nominally 2 before and 2 after the science data).
 When in a spectroscopic mode (which means frequency-switching is applied), the calibration parameters for LO0 and LO1 are calculated separately and applied separately to the LO0 and LO1 continuum science data.
 For simplicity, even when not in a spectroscopic mode, the continuum gains are calculated and applied as if frequency switching were active.